TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-azurecli-powershell.md

 # Unable to create Collection with Unique Key from CLI

-Use [Cosmos DB SDKs](https://docs.microsoft.com/azure/cosmos-db/unique-keys#sql-api-sample) to setup Unique Keys per Collection.
+Use [Cosmos DB SDKs](https://docs.microsoft.com/azure/cosmos-db/unique-keys#sql-api-sample) to create Unique Keys per Collection.
 Support for Unique Key definition in the Azure CLI is in our Roadmap.